QwertygidQ/tf2-item-quiz/README.md

 A ReactJS web quiz application for TF2 items.
-All images and fonts belong to Valve Software.
+All assets belong to Valve Corporation.

 https://qwertygidq.github.io/tf2quiz/